HYF-Class19/where-is-my-stuff-frontend/planning/7-development-strategy.md

 - As a user, I want to be able to delete an item that I do.

+## 4. Tool for Backend

+### Firebase

+We had some ruminations over the choice of backend tool.
+Here, we consider a number of factors such as time constraint, learning curve, etc. We had 3 options of tools to choose from.

+Firebase, Strapi, and MongoDB are all backend technologies used for developing web and mobile applications.
+Each of them has its own strengths and weaknesses, and choosing the right one depends on your specific project requirements and constraints.

+We decided to choose firebase because it is a cloud-based platform that provides a wide range of tools and services for building and scaling web and mobile applications.
+It includes features such as real-time database, authentication, hosting, storage, and messaging.
+Firebase is a popular choice for developers who want to build real-time applications or leverage the power of Google Cloud Platform.
+It has excellent documentation, an active community, and easy integration with other Google services.
+Firebase is easy to use and requires minimal setup, making it an ideal choice for small to medium-sized projects.

+### Advantages

+- Real-time database with excellent synchronization capabilities
+- Easy to set up and integrate with other Google services
+- Hosting, authentication, and storage services included
+- Suitable for small to medium-sized projects

+### Disadvantages

+- Limited control over server-side logic
+- Limited customizability compared to other backend technologies
+- Data queries and operations can be expensive

+In short, we chose firebase because it is ideal for small to medium-sized projects, and it is easy to learn and use, with real-time requirements and easy integration with other Google services.

 ## Note

 "Dear team members,